-101. Operation and Maintenance Manual for Public Stormwater Devices
+99. Operation and Maintenance Manual for Public and Private Stormwater Devices

-An Operation and Maintenance Plan (OMM) must be provided to Council to address all public stormwater management systems at EA stage.
+An Operation and Maintenance Plan (OMM) must be provided to Council to address all public and private stormwater management systems.
 The OMM must set out how the stormwater management system is to be operated and maintained to ensure that adverse environmental effects are minimised.
 The OMM must include: